valancej/documentation/_posts/continuous-deployment/2014-09-03-deployment-to-google-app-engine.md

 ![Connect GAE]({{ site.baseurl }}/images/continuous-deployment/connect_gae.png)

-You will then be directed to log into your google account.
+You will then be directed to log into your Google account.

 ### Step 5